cesaraustralia/GeneticRiskIndex/README.md

 Once terraform and aws-cli are installed, clone or download this repository to get started.

-## Running Tasks with Terraform

-The tasks in this project are run in on Amazon Web Services (AWS) using terraform.
-This needs an AWS account, details of which need to be filled out in a `terraform.tfvars` file placed in the `terraform` folder.
-This can be copied from the `terraform.tfvars.example` and filled in with your AWS credentials.
+# Use

+## Overview

-The terraform run is broken into 3 steps.
+The process is broken into a number of steps:

-1. Set up aws infrastructure for the project.
+1. Set up all AWS infrastructure for the project.

-2. Run an R container to download and prefilter taxon data.

-3. Start AWS Batch tasks (using julia docker container) for each taxon that requires a habitat resistance simulation.
-This is by far the largest use of server resources, and may be hundreds of containers.

-4. Run another task in an R container to finalise risk calculations from data returned by Circuitscape tasks.

-**⚠  WARNING terraform can start hundreds of AWS containers**

-Be careful with the contents of your terraform.tfvars file, and the size of the csv returned from step 1 and passed to step 2.
-The number of taxon rows is the number of Fargate containers that will be created.

-These variables also have direct effect of the cost of AWS servers.
-Larger numbers are more expensive:

-# Instructions
+2. Run prefiltering, circuitscape and postprocessing iteratively until all tasks are working and outputs make sense.

+3. Back up all data to an S3 bucket.
+This can also happen during step 2.

+4. Destroy all AWS infrastructure, besides the S3 bucket.

 ## Set AWS credentials